Access to Osteoporosis Medication

 Zoledronic Acid 5mg is available as Aclasta® and generics.
 Patients who are paying out of pocket for the medication should be advised that the cost of Aclasta® (~$800) is approximately double that of the generic brands (~$400).
 Each brand provides free infusion services for their products.
 The patient must utilize the infusion program that corresponds to the brand of Zoledronic Acid that they have been prescribed.
 For instance, the Aclasta® infusion program will not infuse generic brands and vice versa.

 - Prescription written by physician- Zoledronic Acid 5mg intravenously yearly.
 Patient fills prescription at pharmacy and takes the product to the infusion centre (directions provided by the brand program).
-Choose a brand of Zoledronic Acid and follow the instructions below.
+Choose a brand of Zoledronic Acid and follow the instructions above.

 - Enrolment must be completed each time when Zoledronic Acid is prescribed.